vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Physics Queries/Physics Queries 2D.md

 Make sure you understand this, or instead, use the static method [`Physics2D.Raycast`](https://docs.unity3d.com/ScriptReference/Physics2D.Raycast.html) that queries all the colliders in the scene.

 ### Issues with colliders
 Raycasting requires [2D colliders](https://docs.unity3d.com/Manual/Collider2D.html) to work.
+3D colliders will not by hit by `Physics2D` queries.
 You cannot query against raw meshes or sprites using `Physics2D` functions.

 ### Correct use of ContactFilter2D